 In this paper, I will argue that we cannot explain the prevalence of vague terms in natural language without a model of bounded rationality which is significantly different from anything in the existing literature.
 In a nutshell, the argument is that any model along existing lines will imply that a precise language like the one described above would Pareto dominate the vague language we see in every society in history.
-Of course, it seems rather far-fetched to conclude that we have simply tolerated a world-wide, several- thousand-year efficiency loss.
-Further, even a moment's reflection will suggest that it is easier to speak when one is allowed to use vague language than it would be if such language were banned.
+Of course, it seems rather far-fetched to conclude that we have simply tolerated a world-wide, several-thousand-year efficiency loss.1 Further, even a moment's reflection will suggest that it is easier to speak when one is allowed to use vague language than it would be if such language were banned.
 Hence this dominance surely tells us that there is something wrong with the model, not the world.

-First, let me be more precise about what I mean by vagueness.
-Following Sainsbury [1990],1 I will say that a word is precise if it describes a well-defined set of objects.
+First, let me be more precise, though still informal, about what I mean by vagueness.
+Following Sainsbury [1996],2 I will say that a word is precise if it describes a well-defined set of objects.
 By contrast, a word is vague if it is not precise.
 Hence the alternative definition given above for "tall" (with or without context specificity) would make this term precise, whereas it is vague in its current usage.
+While the conceptual distinction here should be clear, as we will see, giving it formal content in a model is not a simple matter.
+Some readers may prefer to interpret the main claim of this paper as being that we cannot adequately give this idea formal meaning in something like a standard game-theoretic model.